 Some of the flowing water is moving fast.
 It’s like an actual river inside the glacier.

 Initially, when I read that you can drive right up to the glacier, I thought I would do just that, hiking to the site and exploring on my own.
+Exploring Matanuska without a guide sounded like a cool budget option.
 But thank goodness I ended up going with MICA Guides, because it turns out that trying to visit Matanuska Glacier on your own is much more difficult than I was led to believe.

 On top of that, you can’t actually walk very far onto the ice without crampons.
 There’s mud, slush, snow and ice, and to see the really good parts, you’ll want to have the appropriate gear and a guide who knows where to walk.